WHAT WE STAND FOR

 - The GEA must be handled in a separate bank account

-- At the end of each mandate, Greens/EFA MEPs should return any unspent GEA funds to the European Parliament accounts
+- At the end of each mandate, Greens/EFA MEPs must return any unspent GEA funds to the European Parliament accounts

-- Spending of the GEA should be accountable and transparent:
+- Spending of the GEA must be accountable and transparent:

 - All receipts should be kept by Greens/EFA MEPs at least until the end of their mandate